sdytr/linat/README.md

  * the [API section](#the-api-) below provides a list of the LFE functions make available by the linat client library.

+Note that all usage below assumes that you have configured your environment with the necessary iNat service variables.

 #### From LFE [&#x219F;](#table-of-contents)